-3.6 Governors/trustees exercise strategic oversight of all aspects of safeguarding in the academy and this is a standing item at all governing body/trustee meetings and recorded in minutes.
+- and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews. - 3.6 Governors/trustees exercise strategic oversight of all aspects of safeguarding in the academy and this is a standing item at all governing body/trustee meetings and recorded in minutes.
 To support this an annual safeguarding audit (s175) is completed to ensure the effectiveness of safeguarding policies and processes.
 This audit is submitted twice a year to the trustees and central leadership team.
 In addition, an annual review and risk assessment of the academy approach to online safety, policy and practice is undertaken.
-A Saint Benedict CVA we have used 360 Degrees Safe Online Safety Self-Review Tool for Schools)
+A Saint Benedict CVA we have used our own Online Safety Self-Review Tool.